flexa-lang/flexa-lang.github.io/docs/v2/data-types.md

 Composite types are used to group multiple values together.
 They include:

 ### 1. **Arrays**
-   - Represents size fixed collection of elements.
+   - Represents a fast size fixed collection of elements.
    - Example:
      ```flexa
      var size: int = int(read("Array size: "));